k-abhikeern/Paper02_GB/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
+This repository is licensed under the LICENSE.md

 ## Contact

-For any questions or issues, please contact [Kunwar Abhikeern] at [kunwarabhikeern@gmail.com].
+For any questions or issues, please contact Kunwar Abhikeern at kunwarabhikeern@gmail.com.